Bed Bug Infestation: Signs and Treatment

 This is the most common form of pest control that an exterminator will use.
 It isn’t only used for bed bug control, but also for controlling other indoor pests as well.
 Sometimes these products are available as a total release fogger.

-For those ?resistant bed bug strains, your exterminator will use a combination product.? says westsidepestcontrol.com/north-west-vancouver-pest-control-service/.
+Your exterminator will use a combination product for pesticide-resistant bed bug strains, says westsidepestcontrol.com.
 This typically has several pyrethroid and pyrethrin active ingredients in it.
-There are also some that combine various chemical classes within their single product.
+Some combine various chemical classes within their single product.
 Both of these formulations allow for improved bed bug control.
 The same holds true for switching to an entirely different chemical class.

-When your exterminator uses a desiccant, they destroy the bed bug’s outer, waxy, protective coating.
-This leads to the bed bugs dying from dehydration, which is a valuable form of bed bug control because it’s a real mode.
+When exterminators use a desiccant, they destroy the bed bug’s outer, waxy, protective coating.
+This leads to bed bugs dying from dehydration, a valuable form of bed bug control because it’s a real mode.
 Bed bugs can’t grow resistant to this like they can grow resistant to other forms of pesticides that have varying modes of action.
-Additionally, this modality is long-lasting, and it doesn’t disturb the bed bug’s normal activities.
+Additionally, this modality is long-lasting and doesn’t disturb the bed bug’s normal activities.